brendt/stitcher.io/src/content/ads.md

 ### Site-wide Message

-An above-the-fold image ad on all blog posts, expect the ones that already have a permanent sponsor.
+An above-the-fold image ad on all blog posts, expect the ones that already have a permanent sponsor. **€&thinsp;200 per week**.

 ![](/resources/img/blog/sponsors/03.png)